-“The Believer” is a provocative study of a “Jewish Nazi,” a former yeshiva student who, for reasons that are bracingly explored in the film, transforms himself into a militant anti-Semitic skinhead.
-Inspired by the true story of Daniel Burros, a Nazi Party member who killed himself when the New York Times revealed he was Jewish after his arrest as a participant at a Ku Klux Klan rally in the ’60s, Henry Bean’s film no doubt will be objectionable to some people and simply unappealing to many others.
+“The Believer” is an intellectually provocative study of a “Jewish Nazi,” a former yeshiva student who, for reasons that are bracingly explored in the film, transforms himself into a militant anti-Semitic skinhead.
+Inspired by the true story of Daniel Burros, a Nazi Party member who killed himself when the New York Times revealed he was Jewish after his arrest as a participant at a Ku Klux Klan rally in the ’60s, Henry Bean’s film no doubt will be objectionable in principle to some people and simply unappealing to many others.
 But those who see it at fests, and in carefully tailored specialized release, will be struck by the adroitness with which it addresses touchy issues, as well as by the outstanding performance of Ryan Gosling in the difficult leading role.

 Bean, who wrote the politically charged “Internal Affairs” and “Deep Cover” in addition to the 1998 hit “Enemy of the State,” three years ago shot six scenes centered on the long-developing concept for “The Believer,” footage he subsequently transformed into a short called “Thousand.”

 Like “American History X,” this film centers on an almost frighteningly articulate working-class kid who victimizes blacks and Jews on the street but whose very intelligence has enabled him to go beyond mindless sloganeering to evolve intricate theories of anti-Semitism.
 Unlike the earlier picture, “The Believer” is not just about hate, but addresses the peculiar manner in which his religious training brought him to the tragically paradoxical point of thinking as a Jew and a Nazi at once.